When do the police give Miranda rights?

 Virtually every person who calls LEWIS & DICKSTEIN, P.L.L.C. because they were arrested for a misdemeanor or felony offense, believes that if they were not “read their rights,” they can the charges have to be dismissed.
-Unfortunately, this misunderstanding of the law was created by television and movies and it does not accurately reflect the state of law in the United States or Michigan.
+Unfortunately, this misunderstanding of the law was created by television and movies and it does not accurately reflect the state of the law in the United States or Michigan.
+It is important to know your Miranda Rights.

 Basically, the truth is that if the police fail to read a suspect, who is in custody, his or her Miranda rights, the prosecutor can’t use that person’s answers to police questioning (AKA interrogation) as evidence against the suspect at trial.